MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_VIRTUAL_BOOL_MQTT.md

 <img src="../_img/FB_VIRTUAL_BOOL_MQTT.svg" width="350">

 INPUT(S)
-- InputValue: datatype *BOOL*, input for the value that should be published through MQTT, provision this input when using the virtual function block in output mode.
+- IN: datatype *BOOL*, input for the value that should be published through MQTT, provision this input when using the virtual function block in output mode.

 OUTPUT(S)
-- OutputValue: datatype *BOOL*, output for the value that is received through the MQTT subscription. provision this output in other processing logic when using the virtual function block in input mode.
+- OUT: datatype *BOOL*, output for the value that is received through the MQTT subscription. provision this output in other processing logic when using the virtual function block in input mode.

 METHOD(S)
-- ConfigureFunctionBlockAsVirtualInput: configures the behaviour of the virtual function block using the parameters below:
+- ConfigureFunctionBlockAsVirtualInput: configures the behaviour of the function block as a virtual input using the parameters below:
-    - `DefaultValue`: datatype *BOOL*, value to set
+    - `DefaultValue`: datatype *BOOL*, value to set at startup if default value at startup behavior is configured.
-    - `SetDefaultValueStartup`: datatype *POINTER TO STRING*, pointer to the MQTT subscribe prefix that should be used for publishing any messages/events to this FB.
-Suffix is automatically set to FB name.
+    - `SetDefaultValueStartup`: datatype *BOOL*, set to TRUE to set the DefaultValue at PLC startup.
-    - `PublishAtStartup`: datatype *POINTER TO FB_MqttPublishQueue*, pointer to the MQTT queue to publish messages.
+    - `PublishAtStartup`: datatype *BOOL*, set to TRUE to get an MQTT publish message of the virtual input value at PLC startup.
-    - `UsePersistentAtStartup`: datatype *SD_MQTT.CallbackCollector*, pointer to the MQTT callback collector, required to register FB for subscriptions on a certain topic.
+    - `UsePersistentAtStartup`: datatype *BOOL*, set to TRUE to use persistence to maintain the virtual input value through power cycles.

-    - `TriggerMqttUponUpdate`:
+- ConfigureFunctionBlockAsVirtualOutput: configures the behaviour of the function block as a virtual output using the parameters below:
-    - `VirtualMode`:
+    - `PublishAtStartup`: datatype *BOOL*, set to TRUE to get an MQTT publish message of the virtual output value at PLC startup.

 - InitMQTT: enables MQTT events on the FB, an overview of the parameters:
     - `MQTTPublishPrefix`: datatype *POINTER TO STRING*, pointer to the MQTT publish prefix that should be used for publishing any messages/events for this FB.
 Suffix is automatically set to FB name.
     - `MQTTSubscribePrefix`: datatype *POINTER TO STRING*, pointer to the MQTT subscribe prefix that should be used for publishing any messages/events to this FB.
 Suffix is automatically set to FB name.
     - `pMqttPublishQueue`: datatype *POINTER TO FB_MqttPublishQueue*, pointer to the MQTT queue to publish messages.
     - `pMqttCallbackCollector`: datatype *SD_MQTT.CallbackCollector*, pointer to the MQTT callback collector, required to register FB for subscriptions on a certain topic.
-    - `MqttQos`:
+    - `MqttQos`: datatype *SD_MQTT.QoS*, configures the MQTT Qos for the function block published messages.
-    - `MqttRetain`:
+    - `MqttRetain`: datatype *BOOL*, configures the MQTT retain flag for the function block published messages.

 - PublishReceived: callback method called by the callbackcollector when a message is received on the subscribed topic by the callbackcollector.